Kelso (NSW)

 How does the suburb of Kelso's income rank nationally?

-According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Kelso had a median income among taxpayers of $53,360 with the average level standing at $64,355.
-This is below the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Kelso is lower than average on a national basis, with the median assessed at $53,360 while the average income stands at $64,355.
+This contrasts to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $58,088 (median) and $70,057 (average) as of September 2025.

 What is the disposable income in the suburb of Kelso?